PojavLauncherTeam/PojavLauncher/README.md

 ## Introduction
 PojavLauncher is a Minecraft: Java Edition launcher for Android based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
 This launcher can launch almost all available Minecraft versions (from rd-132211 to latest 1.17 snapshot, including Combat Test versions).
 Modding via Forge and Fabric are also supported.
+- Note that `21w10a` or newer is currently not yet supported due to the new GLSL usage.

 ## Building
 To get started, you can just get prebuilt app from [stable release](https://github.com/PojavLauncherTeam/PojavLauncher/releases) or [automatic builds](https://github.com/PojavLauncherTeam/PojavLauncher/actions).
 If you want to build after launcher code changes, follow steps below.